-- 1. Every candidate for the Degree of DEng/EngD shall pursue a course of special study and research normally lasting four years. - 2.
-The course of study and research shall comprise: - A. assessed coursework and attendance at lectures and colloquia in the University of St Andrews or in other universities participating in the Engineering Doctorate Scheme, amounting to approximately 25% of the time spent during the degree course; - B. supervised research work comprising approximately 75% of the time spent during the degree course, and culminating in the submission of a thesis or a research portfolio.
-This work shall be carried out in the University of St Andrews or at the premises of the external organisation which is sponsoring the student, in variable proportions according to the nature of the research. - 3.
-All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's policies for postgraduate research students. - 4.
-All research students will undergo an annual progress review in accordance with the Policy on Progress Reviews and Termination of Studies for Postgraduate Research Students. - 5.
+- 1. The course of study and research shall comprise: - A. assessed coursework and attendance at lectures and colloquia in the University of St Andrews or in other universities participating in the Engineering Doctorate Scheme, amounting to approximately 25% of the time spent during the degree course: - B. supervised research work comprising approximately 75% of the time spent during the degree course, and culminating in the submission of a thesis or a research portfolio.
+This work shall be carried out in the University of St Andrews or at the premises of the external organisation which is sponsoring the student, in variable proportions according to the nature of the research. - 2.
+All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's policies for postgraduate research students. - 3.
+All research students will undergo an annual progress review in accordance with the Policy on Progress Reviews and Termination of Studies for Postgraduate Research Students. - 4.
 If serious problems emerge regarding a student's progress, their studies may be terminated in accordance with the Policy on Progress Reviews and Termination of Studies for Postgraduate Research Students.